-- When installing on the wall, the top edge of Smoke Alarms should be placed between 4 inches (102 mm) and 12 inches (305 - mm) from the wall/ceiling line.
-When installing on the ceiling, place the Alarm as close to the center as possible - In either case, install at least 4 inches (102 mm) from where the wall and ceiling meet.
+Recommended Placement SUGGESTED AREAS FOR INSTALLING SMOKE ALARMS, CO ALARMS, AND COMBO UNITS When installing on the wall, the top 1 KEY: edge of Smoke ■ SMOKE ALARMS Alarms should be BEDROOM HALL ● ◆ BEDROOM CO ALARMS placed between 4 inches (102 mm) and LIVING ROOM LHALL GARAGE A BOTH, OR COMBINATION SMOKE/CO ALARMS 12 inches (305 mm) from the wall/ceiling BASEMENT O Suggested locations are based on NFPA recommendations (NFPA 72 for Smoke Alarms and NFPA 720 for Carbon Monoxide Alarms).
+Always refer to national and local codes line.
+When installing on the ceiling, place In new construction AC and AC/DC smoke alarms MUST be interconnected to meet NFPA recommendations. before beginning any installation. the alarm as close to the center as possible.
+In either case, install at least 4 inches (102 mm) from where the wall and ceiling meet.
 See "Avoiding Dead Air Spaces" for more information.

-NOTE: For any location, make sure no door or other obstruction could keep carbon monoxide or smoke from reaching the Alarm.
+NOTE: For any location, make sure no door or other obstruction could